bglen/Independence-War-Regenerate/Readme.md

 Independence War Regenerate is a third-part total remake of the orignial Independence War Deluxe space simulator, kin to the Black Mesa total remake for Half-Life.

 Want to help?
-Edit the [wiki.](https://github.com/bglen/Independence-War-Regenerate/wiki)
+Read the [wiki.](https://github.com/bglen/Independence-War-Regenerate/wiki)

 ## License